Brian-FullStack/CI_MS1_ICE/README.md

 ### Events
 - Contains information on different up comming events.
 - Shows Type of event, Time of event and Information on the event.
+- I added a regester button to each event card which opens a modal form.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z